-- To apply for positions that interest you, contact the individual listed on the job posting.
+- To apply for positions that interest you, contact the individual listed in the job posting.
 Be prepared to provide information about your work experience at the interview; a current resume makes a good impression!

 - You and your employer should decide together on a work schedule that you can maintain during your studies—more than 15 hours of work per week is not recommended for full-time students.

 YOU are responsible for:

-- Maintaining satisfactory academic standing.
+- Maintaining satisfactory academic standing

-- Maintaining full-time status in a degree program.
+- Maintaining full-time status in a degree program

-- Obtaining a Canadian Social Insurance Number.
+- Obtaining a Canadian Social Insurance Number

-International students should refer to the International Student Services Office website for important information on work opportunities, SIN cards, employment contracts, etc.
+International students should refer to the International Student Services website for important information on work opportunities, SIN cards, employment contracts, etc.

 YOUR EMPLOYER is responsible for:

-- Following all Work Study employment procedures.
+- Following all HR employment procedures

-- Ensuring you are suitably trained and supervised.
+- Ensuring you are suitably trained and supervised

-- Ensuring you are paid every two weeks.
+- Ensuring you are paid every two weeks